gatsbyjs/gatsby/docs/docs/reference/gatsby-cli.md

 tableOfContentsDepth: 2
 ---

-The Gatsby command line tool (CLI) is the main entry point for getting up and running with a Gatsby application and for using functionality including running a development server and building out your Gatsby application for deployment.
+The Gatsby command line interface (CLI) is the main tool you use to initialize, build and develop Gatsby sites.

 ## How to use gatsby-cli